-Mrs. Carolyn Duchars will be writing a series of recruiting blogs for anyone that is looking for a parents perspective on recruiting.
+Mrs. Carolyn Duchars has written a series of recruiting blogs for anyone that is looking for a parents perspective on recruiting.
 College recruiting can be a daunting process and we are so thrilled to have a parents view point on the process.
 Carolyn does not consider herself an expert in recruiting, as her experience is solely with her own daughter, but she is happy to help parents with any questions they may have!
-Feel free to check back periodically to see her most recent blog!
+She is more then happy to answer questions for any parents that may have them!
+Thank you Carolyn! :)

 Author - Carolyn Duchars (Mother of Gateway 2020)